codebro634/Aupo/README.md

     ```
    *This will invoke the underlying build system (e.g., `make` or `ninja`) to compile the source code.*

-If no errors occur, the compiled binary `DynamicExpMcts` should now be available in the `build` directory.
+If no errors occur, the compiled binary `Aupo` should now be available in the `build` directory.

 ## Usage